What Does it Take to Be an Environmental Economist?

-In 2016, there was an estimated number of 21,300 jobs in the United States for Environmental Economist.
+There were about 21,300 jobs for Environmental Economist in 2016 (in the United States).
 New jobs are being produced at a rate of 6.1% which is above the national average.
 The Bureau of Labor Statistics predicts 1,300 new jobs for Environmental Economist by 2026.
-Due to new job openings and attrition, there will be an average of 1,600 job openings in this field each year.
+There will be an estimated 1,600 positions for Environmental Economist per year.

 The states with the most job growth for Environmental Economist are Alabama, Louisiana, and Washington.
 Watch out if you plan on working in Wyoming, West Virginia, or Vermont.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of an Environmental Economist